-Since there are no recording studios in Attawapiskat, I’ve had to create my own.
+Since there are no recording studios in my home community of Attawapiskat, I’ve had to create my own.
 It’s situated in my front porch, and ‘rustic’ to say the least.
 I spent four solid months writing songs here, sometimes up to 12 hrs per day.
-I didn’t know where this writing journey was going to take me, and it was difficult to know how well the songs were taking shape.
-It felt like the weight of the world was on my shoulders, like I was writing a grueling final exam without knowing if I had the right knowledge to even pass the test.
+I didn’t know where this writing journey was going to take me, and working all alone with the music, it was difficult to know how well the songs were taking shape.
+It felt like the weight of the world was on my shoulders.
+Like I was writing a grueling final exam without knowing if I had the right knowledge to even pass the test.

 Will it be well received by peers?
 By the industry?
 By Midnight Shine fans?
 Thoughts and doubts ran through my mind.
-At some point, though, I stopped thinking about all of that, and decided to go with what felt right in my heart.
+At some point, I had to stop thinking about all of that, though, and just go with what felt right in my heart.

 John-Angus MacDonald from The Trews produced seven songs on High Road, at Jukasa Studios in Ohsweken, Ontario.
-We first came across Jukasa in 2016 for recording the single Sister Love.
+We first came across Jukasa in 2016 when we were looking for a place to record the single Sister Love.
 Jukasa had a wonderful atmosphere, and in-house engineers Darren Magierowski and Jill Zimmermann were stellar.
 They worked extremely hard to pull off tight timelines, and made our time there feel special.

-John-Angus brought some incredible musicians into the studio sessions, too, like drummer Chris Gormley (Daylight for Dead Eyes, The Trews).
-Chris has so much energy, and the ideas were spilling out of him unlike anything I’ve ever seen!
-One quirky thing I noticed about Chris is that his socks didn’t match.
+John-Angus also brought some incredible musicians into the studio sessions, like drummer Chris Gormley (Daylight for Dead Eyes, The Trews).
+Chris had so much energy, the ideas were spilling out of him unlike anything I’ve ever seen.
+One quirky thing I noticed about him is that his socks didn’t match.
 When I finally mustered up the courage to ask what was up with his socks, he replied, “I never match my socks!”
 For no particular reason at all.
-Must be a drummer thing!
+Must be a drummer thing.

 We recorded two tracks at a second studio – The WoodShed in Toronto, which is owned by Blue Rodeo.
 Tim Veseley of the Rheostatics is the in-house producer and engineer over there, and he encouraged us to noodle around to find sounds and embellishments.
 Zach Sutton sat in on drums, bringing his positive presence and energy to the recording.
-Once the songs began to take shape I knew we were in very capable hands, and we ended up capturing something special in Leather Skin, one of my favourites on the album.
+Once the songs began to take shape I knew we were in very capable hands.
+I believe we ended up capturing something very special in Leather Skin, one of my favourites.

-The Woodshed itself has a warm family presence, and being there was quite surreal.
+The Woodshed itself has a warm family presence, and was a fantastic place to record.
 I’ve been a long-time fan of Blue Rodeo, but never in a million years did I think I would ever be in their studio.
-But there I was!
-And I still can’t believe I got to sing on the same microphone that Jim Cuddy sings on.
-I swear there is something about that mic that can only described as magic.
+Yet, there I was – coming all the way from the remote James Bay, to Blue Rodeo’s studio in the heart of Toronto.
+Thinking about that was quite surreal.